-A Framework for Evaluating Financial Accounting and Reporting Guidance for Private Companies
+A Guide for Evaluating Financial Accounting and Reporting for Private Companies

-This Invitation to Comment is issued for public comment as a step preceding the development of a final framework for use by the Financial Accounting Standards Board (FASB) and the Private Company Council (PCC).
+This Invitation to Comment is issued to solicit comments on a proposed guide for use by the Financial Accounting Standards Board (FASB) and the Private Company Council (PCC) in considering alternatives for private companies within U.S. generally accepted accounting principles (GAAP).